sweetkimchi/cellularautomata/README.md

 Jiyun: Personally, I really liked working on this project.
 I liked how Cellular Automata could be used to simulate real-life situations.
 I also liked witnessing how a good design could help out immensely throughout the project.

+Harrison: I think it was really cool that we were all able to put together a working project all while trusting each other to do our own part.
+While largely independent of the Model, I could focus more on implementing features for the view and improving the UI.